tasshroll/TS-Career-Portfolio/README.md

 # career portfolio
-My portfolio showcases my talents and skills to potential employers.
+My portfolio showcases my talents and skills with Web development.
 It contains my strongest work as well as the thought processes behind them.
 Each project contains a link to my code and to the deployed project.

 ## Deployed Webpage